ericsonga/TeacherCSP/_sources/CSPIntroDecisions/ch12_exercises.rst

         .. tab:: Question

-           Fix 3 errors in the code below to use a price of 1.45 if the weight is less than 1 and a price of 1.15 otherwise.
+           Fix the indention in the code below to use a price of 1.45 if the weight is less than 1 and a price of 1.15 otherwise.
+There is also one syntax error.

            .. activecode::  ch12ex2q
                 :nocodelens: